djleedke/ping-pi/README.md

 ## Acknowledgements

-The idea for this app was inspired by [Kaffeine](https://kaffeine.herokuapp.com/) which also lets you schedule website pings.
+The idea for this app was inspired by [Kaffeine](https://kaffeine.herokuapp.com/) which also lets you schedule website pings (but only every 30 minutes!).